Raguram-N/Tik-Tik_-_Smart_Delivery/README.md

 - 😓 Stress of returning undelivered packages.
 - 🚦 Route delays and inefficiencies if customers are unavailable.

+> And that’s where **Tik-Tik** was born: a smart, timer-based delivery system designed to give customers clarity, control, and confidence—so they could plan their day instead of being hostage to uncertainty.
 ---

 ## 📊 Amazon Last-Mile Delivery Insights (Data-Driven)